Kohler Voltage Regulator Test (Guide)

 Step 3 – Check the Reading

-If the multimeter gives you a 13V or more, that means the stator is working properly.
-If the reading is below 13V, that is an indication of a bad stator.
+The stator is working properly if the multimeter gives you a 13V or more.
+If the reading is below 13V, that indicates a bad stator.
 However, we cannot determine the condition of the stator only through the output test.
 So, move on to Part 5 to confirm this.

 Part 5 – Stator Resistance Test (Engine OFF)